 6. Milkman by Anna Burns

 The characters of this book have no name.
 Yes, you heard it right.
 Even the place where the story is portrayed is without a name but it seems to be 1970s Belfast.
 The story is based on a girl “middle sister” who loves to read old books.
 A man with bad intentions starts to tease her but she is not capable to resist him and as a result, a chain of gossips starts in the town.
 This story resembles today’s scenario existing around the world.
 This tale is not meant for every reader as it is a bit complicated to understand the characters as well as the plot.
-After all, it is Man Booker prize 2018 winner and it is a must read.
+After all, it is a Booker prize winner, it is a must read.